kumahq/kuma-website/app/docs/dev/security/certificates.md

 ## Prometheus to control plane communication

 You can enable TLS on the [Monitoring Assignment Discovery Service](/docs/{{ page.version }}/policies/traffic-metrics/).
-By default, it uses the certificate used in `tls-general`, but TLS is disabled.
+By default, it uses the same certificate used for CP to DP communication.
+This is the certificate configured with the `--tls-general` options.
 You can enable it by using the `KUMA_MONITORING_ASSIGNMENT_SERVER_TLS_ENABLED=true` environment variable.

 {% tabs mads useUrlFragment=false %}